 A Cabaret-Style Performance of Classic Standards in an Intimate Speakeasy Setting

-Join us for the inaugural presentation of Sidecar, on Friday, May 19, 2017 at 9pm.
-This 90-minute program will take place at the Mercury Ballroom in downtown Louisville (611 S. 4th Street).
-An addition to the Brown-Forman 2016/17 season, Sidecar will feature renowned mezzo-soprano Stephanie Blythe, and Grammy® Award-winning soprano Christine Brewer accompanied by Craig Terry.
+Join us for Sidecar, on Saturday, May 19, 2018 at 8pm.
+This 90-minute performance will take place at the Mercury Ballroom in downtown Louisville (611 S. 4th Street).
+An addition to the Brown-Forman 2017/18 season, Sidecar will feature 2005 BBC Singer of the World, Nicole Cabell, and rising star of the Ryan Opera Center, Mexican Tenor, Mario Rojas, accompanied by Craig Terry.
 This event will include tableside drink service.
-The night will conclude with the drawing of Kentucky Opera’s 2017 Design Your Dream Porsche Car Raffle.
-Tickets are $40 for standing room/general admission; seated tickets begin at $75, and $150 for VIP table service.
+The night will conclude with the drawing of Kentucky Opera’s 2018 Design Your Dream Porsche Car Raffle.
+Tickets are $30 for standing room/general admission; seated tickets begin at $90 and $150 for VIP table service.

 Valet Parking will begin at 5:30PM in front of The Mercury Ballroom at $20 per car.
 Meter parking is also available on all streets surrounding the venue and is free after 6pm.
 There are three main parking garages surrounding the venue for $6 event parking:

 - Chestnut Centre Garage (420 W. Chestnut St.)

 - Brown Hotel Garage (658 S. Third St.)